We offer many different styles of dance.

 jazz

-Teachers: Abby Pepin and Isadora Snapp
+Teachers: Carissa Bellando and Abby Pepin

 "Jazz" Dance is currently a very broadly used term in the dance world that encompasses a large variety of dance styles.
 Movement that is being created now that we file under the Jazz Dance umbrella looks completely different from the movement that Jazz dance has evolved from.
 Rooted in African dance, melded and expanded upon by the enslaved people who became African Americans, and then liberated by those very same African Americans after emancipation, Jazz Dance has a distinct quality of movement.
 Inclined torsos, sharp angles, steeping with flat feet, body parts moving in isolation... the list goes.
 As important as the kinetic qualities of Jazz Dance are the social qualities.
 An exchange between dancer and musician.
 Community.
 The ever elusive "cool" factor.
 Call and response.
 Verbal encouragement from fellow dancers.
 These are all qualities that are at the heart of authentic, vernacular Jazz dance.